Climdyn/qgs/README.md

 >>> import diffeqpy
 >>> diffeqpy.install()
 ```
 which will then finalize the installation.
-An example of a notebook using this package is available in the documentation.
+An example of a notebook using this package is available in the documentation and on [readthedocs](https://qgs.readthedocs.io/en/latest/files/examples/diffeq.html).

 Documentation